How to Revert the Last Migration?

 How can you revert the last migration in Django?

-command with the number of the previous migration.
+You can reverse a migration using the migrate command with the number of the previous migration.

-Let’s say you have an app called recipes
+Let’s say you have an app called recipes.

 You can see a list of all the migrations in the migrations folder or by running the following command: